-- a.
-Published materials include websites and any other forms of information distribution. - b.
-In addition to a standard catalog, theatre units normally maintain published documents of sufficient clarity and detail to facilitate understanding about all aspects of their work among administrators, faculty, students, parents, and other constituencies. - c.
+a.
+Published materials include websites and any other forms of information distribution.

+c.
 The practices of member institutions support the system of academic currency that allows degrees to be broadly understood and widely accepted.
 Member institutions serve students, higher education, and the public by ensuring that degree and program titles are consistent with content.
 Standard academic degree rubrics and titles of degrees and emphases should be used unless the degree or program has a significant emphasis on unique content.
 Enrollment levels, public relations, and resource availability are important elements in determining an institution's program offerings, but they are not appropriate criteria for assigning degree titles.